 WAHPSA has an executive committee made up of volunteers.
 Our current committee includes:

-Vice President – Amanda Ferguson (WA School Canteen Assoc)
+Vice President – Amanda Ferguson (WA School Canteen Association)

 Treasurer – Sally Blane (Cancer Council WA)

-General members – Shannon Wright (Cancer Council WA), Jill Darby and Ruth Wallace (Edith Cowan University), Phoebe Joyce (Mentally Healthy WA), Reearna Morgan (Foodbank WA).
+General members – Mikala Atkinson (Cancer Council WA), Jill Darby and Ruth Wallace (Edith Cowan University), Va Bola (Child and Adolescent Health Service – Community Health), Reearna Morgan (Foodbank WA) and Carine Rowlands (Act Belong Commit – Mentally Health WA).

 Interested in becoming a member of WAHPSA?